 You must submit your nominations through the web form.

 The expression of interest process does not include the submission of plans or supporting documentation.
-Proposal detail will be submitted once the development application is lodged.
-Lodged applications will then follow the usual state significant development application process including public exhibition.
+Further proposal detail will be submitted once the development application is declared as part of a request for SEARs.
+Lodged applications will then follow the usual State Significant Development application process and information requirements and will include public exhibition.

-The Housing Delivery Authority will generally meet monthly to consider expressions of interest, so there will be ongoing opportunities each year to submit proposals for major residential developments.
+The Housing Delivery Authority will generally meet monthly to consider expressions of interest, so there will be ongoing opportunities to submit proposals for major residential developments.

 The eligibility criteria for expressions of interest include location, yield and speed to market.
 The approval pathway will be available for new major residential developments above an estimated development cost of about $60 million in Greater Sydney and about $30 million elsewhere.